roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 **Time:** This, definitively, will take the longest.
 It is the meat and bones of the application.
 The part that causes each distinct part to interact the most.
 This is where the user will create the report, modify the report, add new data in, and plenty of other things.
 It could take several days.

-**As a stakeholder,** **I want** the ability to validate each piece of data before the report is generate, **so that** I can ensure that the data is correct, input data that needs to be inputted manually, modify any data that might need modification, and ensure that the KPI Dashboard report is as accurate and correct as if I had done the whole thing manually.
+**As a stakeholder,** **I want** the ability to validate each piece of data before the report is generated, **so that** I can ensure that the data is correct, input data that needs to be inputted manually, modify any data that might need modification, and ensure that the KPI Dashboard report is as accurate and correct as if I had done the whole thing manually.

 ### Report Validation - Tasks